Adopting a Pug

 Golden Oldies & Perfect Pairs

-We receive fewer applications for people interested in adopting older Pugs aged 8 and over, despite bringing the same joy and love.
-Naturally as they grow older they require different levels of care to younger pugs.
+We tend to receive fewer applications from people interested in adopting older Pugs, aged 7 and over, despite bringing the same joy, love and dedication.
+Naturally, as they grow older they require different levels of care to younger pugs.

-Similarly, we have an increasing number of requests for bonded pugs who need rehoming together.
-While this may cost you a little more, they are ready-made companions who bring twice the love!
+Similarly, we have an increasing number of bonded pugs who need rehoming together with fewer applications considering pairs at the outset.
+While they may cost you a little bit more, they are ready-made companions who bring loyalty & twice the love to any home!

-If you feel you can help in either of these circumstances when general application are re-opened, please see our Golden Oldies and Perfect Pairs pages for more information.
+If you feel you can help in either of these circumstances, please see our Golden Oldies and Perfect Pairs pages for more information.

 Pug Home Appeals

-Here are the priority pugs we have recently appealed for homes for.
+Here are the priority pugs we have appealed for homes for, including the latest, which was for Albert.

 Sensitive Rocky needs a Quiet Forever-Home!